fbpx

 1. Write the goal down.

-Take your goal out of your imagination, make it real and tangible.
+Take your goal out of your imagination and make it real and tangible.

 1. Stretch yourself with the goal, and ‘welcome’ any negative feelings.

-Offer yourself a real self-development opportunity, make sure that you push yourself beyond your current comfort zone with your goal.
-(If it seems easy to achieve, it’s not a real goal!)
+Offer yourself a real self-development opportunity – make sure that you push yourself beyond your current comfort zone with your goal.

-Managing these feelings will not only ensure that you achieve your goal but also allow you to become a stronger and better version of yourself.
+Honouring and managing these feelings will not only ensure that you achieve your goal but also allow you to become a more robust and better version of yourself.

 1. Uncover any negative thoughts, and question/replace them.

-Search for the negative thoughts that cause the uncomfortable feelings.
+Search for the negative thoughts that cause uncomfortable feelings.

 It might be something like ‘This is too hard to do’, or ‘I don’t know how to do this’, or ‘I don’t know if this is what I want’.
 Uncover all the thoughts behind your feelings of disbelief or doubtfulness or fear – and write them down.

-1. Have a brainstorming session with your future self.
+1. Have a brainstorming session with your future self to design an action plan.

-When you start to work on your action plan, you can ask your future self for some help.
+When you are ready to start working on your action plan, you can ask your future self for help.

-Last year, decided to improve my fitness levels.
-This is how my goal-setting looked like:
+Last year, I decided to improve my fitness levels.
+This is what my goal-setting looked like:

 It’s a bold goal!
-Currently, I run about 25 minutes, two or three times a week.
+Currently, I run for about 25 minutes two or three times a week.
 The idea to run around 2 hours without a break feels very intimidating and uncomfortable.

 My original thoughts: